 Mt.
 Fuji’s official climbing season means that the trails are open and accessible.
 This means that:

-- Weather conditions are usually good enough for hiking.
+• The weather is safe – It may not always be clear, but the conditions are usually good enough for hiking.

-- The trails have clear signage and are not covered in snow.
+• Clear signage – The trails’ signs are visible and not covered in snow.

-- First-aid stations, public toilets, shops, and mountain huts are operating.
+• Facilities are operational – First-aid stations, public toilets, shops, and mountain huts are open.

 If you want to hike Mt.
 Fuji in the off-season, you’re required to submit a climbing plan.
 You should only consider doing this if you have mountaineering experience.